sathu341/js_study_material/07_day_functions.md

 console.log('Weight of an object in Newton: ', weightOfObject(100)) // 9.81 gravity at the surface of Earth
 console.log('Weight of an object in Newton: ', weightOfObject(100, 1.62)) // gravity at surface of Moon
 ```
+JavaScript Callback Functions
+What is a Callback Function?
+A callback function is a function passed into another function as an argument, which is then invoked inside the outer function to complete some kind of routine or action.

+Why Use Callbacks?
+Callbacks are used to ensure that a function is not going to run before a task is completed but will run right after the task has completed.
+It helps in asynchronous programming, allowing functions to run after something else has happened.

+How to Define and Use Callback Functions:

+Defining a Callback Function:
+A callback function can be defined like any other function but is usually passed as an argument to another function.

+Using Callback Functions:
+When you pass a callback function as an argument, you do not use parentheses.
+You only use parentheses when you call the function.

+Example 1: Synchronous Callback

+function greet(name, callback) {
+    console.log('Hello ' + name);
+    callback();
+}

+function sayGoodbye() {
+    console.log('Goodbye!');
+}

+greet('John', sayGoodbye);
+Explanation:

+greet is a function that takes a name and a callback function.
+sayGoodbye is a callback function that will be executed after the greeting.
+Example 2: Asynchronous Callback with setTimeout

+function fetchData(callback) {
+    setTimeout(function() {
+        console.log('Data fetched from server');
+        callback();
+    }, 2000);
+}

+function processData() {
+    console.log('Processing data...');
+}

+fetchData(processData);
+Explanation:

+fetchData simulates fetching data from a server and takes a callback function.
+setTimeout is used to mimic an asynchronous operation.
+processData is called once the data fetching is "complete".
+Example 3: Callback in Array Methods

+JavaScript's array methods like map, filter, and forEach often use callbacks.

+const numbers = [1, 2, 3, 4, 5];

+const doubled = numbers.map(function(num) {
+    return num * 2;
+});

+console.log(doubled); // [2, 4, 6, 8, 10]
+Explanation:

+The map method iterates over each element in the array and applies the callback function to it, creating a new array with the returned values.
+Handling Errors in Callbacks:

+When dealing with asynchronous operations, it's important to handle errors appropriately.

+function fetchData(callback) {
+    setTimeout(function() {
+        let error = false; // Change this to true to simulate an error
+        if (error) {
+            callback('Error fetching data', null);
+        } else {
+            callback(null, 'Data fetched successfully');
+        }
+    }, 2000);
+}

+function processData(error, data) {
+    if (error) {
+        console.error(error);
+    } else {
+        console.log(data);
+    }
+}

+fetchData(processData);
+Explanation:

+The callback function processData takes two arguments: error and data.
+Depending on whether an error occurred, it handles the error or processes the data.
+By understanding and utilizing callback functions, you can handle both synchronous and asynchronous operations more effectively in JavaScript.
 ### Function declaration versus Arrow function

 It Will be covered in other section.